-As I said in the first comparison of this kind of devices, a massage gun is not a simple vibrator but it's aimed at performing percussion therapy, with a principle of operation very similar to the “foam roller”.
-But of course, making 5 minutes of roller is rather more uncomfortable than applying the massage gun.
+As I said in the first comparison of this type of products, a massage gun is not a simple vibrator but it is oriented to perform percussion therapy, with an operating principle very similar to the "foam roller".
+But of course, doing 5 minutes of roller is much more uncomfortable than applying the massage gun.

 If it is your first approach to the world of massage guns I recommend you to take a look at that first review where I stopped a lot more on the how they work, what benefits does them offer and features that you should take into account, along with the explanation of what to consider with each of those benefits.

 In this post I will focus solely and exclusively on doing the review on Addsfit's smallest proposal, the Addsfit Mini.

 - Despite its small size, it has good battery life